-This section of the documentation covers low-level implementation details of hyper-h2.
-This is most likely to be of use to hyper-h2 developers and to other HTTP/2 implementers, though it could well be of general interest.
-Feel free to peruse it, but if you’re looking for information about how to use hyper-h2 you should consider looking elsewhere.
+This section of the documentation covers low-level implementation details of h2.
+This is most likely to be of use to h2 developers and to other HTTP/2 implementers, though it could well be of general interest.
+Feel free to peruse it, but if you’re looking for information about how to use h2 you should consider looking elsewhere.

 The advantages of a system such as this is that the finite state machines can very densely encode the kinds of things that are allowed at any particular moment in a HTTP/2 connection.
 However, most importantly, almost all protocols are defined in terms of finite state machines: that is, protocol descriptions can be reduced to a number of states and inputs.
 That makes FSMs a very natural tool for implementing protocol stacks.

 Indeed, most protocol implementations that do not explicitly encode a finite state machine almost always implicitly encode a finite state machine, by using classes with a bunch of variables that amount to state-tracking variables, or by using the call-stack as an implicit state tracking mechanism.
 While these methods are not immediately problematic, they tend to lack explicitness, and can lead to subtle bugs of the form “protocol action X is incorrectly allowed in state Y”.